tjelvar-olsson/biologists-guide-to-computing/source/data-munching.rst

     test_is_description_line()

 Note that the function we have added on lines three and four currently does nothing.
+By default the function will return ``None``.
 However, when we run the script we should no longer get a ``NameError``.
 Let's find out what happens when we run the code.

 .. code-block:: none